Douglas Nicholls

 Nicholls was the first Aboriginal Australian to be knighted when he was appointed Knight Bachelor in 1972 (he was subsequently appointed a Knight Commander of the Royal Victorian Order in 1977).
-He was also the first — and to date the only — Indigenous Australian to be appointed to vice-regal office, serving as Governor of South Australia from 1 December 1976 until his resignation on 30 April 1977 due to poor health.
+He was also the first—and as of 2025 the only—Indigenous Australian to be appointed to vice-regal office, serving as Governor of South Australia from 1 December 1976 until his resignation on 30 April 1977 due to poor health.

 Early life

 Nicholls was born on 9 December 1906 on the Cummeragunja Reserve in New South Wales.
 He was the youngest of five children born to Herbert Nicholls and Florence Atkinson.
-His paternal grandfather was Aaron Atkinson, who was the brother of William Cooper.
+His maternal grandfather was Aaron Atkinson, who was the half-brother of William Cooper.

 Schooling at Nicholls's mission was provided to Grade 3 standard and strict religious principles were emphasised.
 When he was eight, he saw his 16-year-old sister Hilda forcibly taken from his family by the police and taken to the Cootamundra Domestic Training Home for Aboriginal Girls where she was trained to become a domestic servant.

 At 13 Nicholls worked with his uncle as a tar boy and general hand on sheep stations, and he lived with the shearers.
 He worked hard and had a cheerful disposition.
 This annoyed one of the shearers so much that he challenged Nicholls to a fight, with the loser to hand over one week's pay (30 shillings – $3).
 After six rounds the shearer who challenged him conceded defeat.